 Contact each institution directly for detailed information on each course and admission criteria – there are links to all the universities in Switzerland at the end of this article.
 You can find out what university courses are available throughout Switzerland at ‘swissuniversities‘.

-MBAs, EMBA, MAS: business degrees and programmes in Switzerland
+MBAs, EMBA, MAS: business degrees and programs in Switzerland

-Universities and other educational institutions have responded by developing broader, more advanced programmes to better prepare business students to become the leaders of the future.
-Rochester-Bern Executive Programs, for example, offers a number of higher education programmes in Bern, Switzerland in cooperation with the University of Rochester, New York.
+Universities and other educational institutions have responded by developing broader, more advanced programs to better prepare business students to become the leaders of the future.
+Rochester-Bern Executive Programs, for example, offers a number of higher education programs in Bern, Switzerland in cooperation with the University of Rochester, New York.

 Qualifications awarded in Switzerland